 Price & Availability

-It is easy & widely available throughout the Northern US and Canada and is exported to other countries, including the UK.
+Most maple wood types are easily & widely available throughout the Northern US and Canada and is exported to other countries, including the UK.
 The price should be moderate for imported wood.
 Hard maple and figured maple pieces are generally more expensive.

 Maple Wood Uses